Row64/GPU-Script/Doc/Install_Notes_Ubuntu.md

 *Please check [GPU Script - Vulkan Version Compatibility](Vulkan_Compatibility.md) before installing Vulkan.*

-**If you plan to install Vulkan 1.2, check with your GPU hardware vender to see whether they have a driver that supports it.**
+**If you plan to install Vulkan 1.2, check with your GPU hardware vendor to see whether they have a driver that supports it.**

 >The LunarG SDK for Vulkan 1.2 currently does not include a Vulkan driver.
 You will need to check with your GPU hardware vendor for a Vulkan Installable Client Driver (ICD).
 The SDK will allow you to build Vulkan applications but you will need a Vulkan ICD to execute them.
 >* [NVIDIA Drivers](https://developer.nvidia.com/vulkan-driver) (Version 440.48.02 supports Vulkan 1.2)